AbhijitBiradar/HTTP-Status-Codes/README.md

 When looking at things SEO-wise the 410 Gone status code is a more permanent version a 404.
 The page will no longer be available from the server and has no forwarding address available.
 If you want to completely remove a page from Googles search index, then using 410 on a page is the proper way of doing it (instead of simply 404).

 Like the 404 Not Found error status code we covered earlier, the 410 Gone status code indicates that the resource the client is requesting has been removed and no longer available from the server.
 No further information is provided in terms of URL redirection or where to access the resource.
 It has been removed indefinitely.
 For more information on the 410 Gone error code, see RFC7231, Section 6.5.9

+410 Gone, the information a user requested from the server no longer exists.
+This code means the information existed at some point, but it doesn't anymore.
+The server also can't tell you whether the information exists somewhere else.

 ### HTTP Status 411 : “Length Required.”